 If a family lets you know that they want to work with you, discuss with them when your first babysitting job will be.

 It's time to start prepping for your first babysitting experience with the family.
-Come up with some activities and ideas for things you may want to do with the kids while you're babysitting them.
+Come up with some activities and ideas to do with the kids while you're babysitting them.

 If you haven't created one yet, I'd also recommend putting together a babysitting binder.
 Check out my article for more information: How To Assemble A Babysitting Binder.